 - Spaceship Earth – Located inside the “globe” at the entrance to Epcot, this ride takes you on a tour of the history of human communications.

-- Test Track (if you’re interested in action rides) – A test drive simulator, where your ride vehicle accelerates down a straightaway, takes curves at high speed, and swerves to avoid “obstacles”.
+- Test Track – A test drive simulator, where your ride vehicle accelerates down a straightaway, takes curves at high speed, and swerves to avoid “obstacles”.
 Located on the east side of Future World.

-- Canada: Far & Wide – Movie showing off some beautiful Canadian landscapes, Canada pavilion in World Showcase
+- Canada: Far & Wide – Movie showing off some beautiful Canadian landscapes, located in the Canada pavilion in World Showcase

 - The American Adventure – A stage show where animatronic US Presidents talk about US history.
 Located in the American pavilion in World Showcase.
 This is a long show (29 minutes) so if you’re running short on time it might be a good idea to skip it.